nz-social-wellbeing-agency/benefit_transitions_and_wellbeing/README.md

 Instructions for the installation of each repository can be found in their respective readme files.

 ## Folder descriptions
-This folder contains all the code necessary to build the study population and GSS attributes.

 **documentation:** This folder contains key documentation, including code flow diagram, and notes on combining the first 5 waves of the GSS.

 **include:** This folder contains generic formatting scripts.

 **sasautos:** This folder contains supporting SAS macros.

 **sasprogs:** This folder contains SAS programs.

 **rprogs:** This folder contains all the necessary R scripts that are required to perform the analysis on the dataset created by the SAS code.

 **sql:** This folder contains several key sql scripts.

 ## Running the benefit transitions and wellbeing project